 Carbon monoxide, as specified by the CDC, is produced by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning climbs during the winter months when people are trying to heat their homes.
-To help keep your home safe, Service Experts Heating & Air Conditioning is here with a few tips to safety heat your home.
+To help keep your home safe, Stevenson Service Experts is here with a few tips to safety heat your home.

 - Put in a CO detector on each floor of your home and swap out the batteries every year.

 - Keep all likely sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from furnaces, space heaters, fire places, or stoves.

 - Before lighting a fire in the fireplace, be sure to check to confirm the chimney damper is open and unobstructed.

 - Never leave portable heaters or fireplaces unwatched.
 Shut off space heaters and ensure all embers in the fireplace are totally extinguished before leaving the area.

 - Space heaters should always be positioned on the floor, and on a hard, nonflammable surface, like porcelain tile.
 Keep children and animals away from space heaters.

 - When buying a new space heater, purchase a model that powers off automatically if the heater tumbles over.